Counting the Cost of Vibe Coding

 | GitHub Copilot | Legacy CLI events and VS Code Copilot Chat transcripts | Exact for legacy, estimated for transcripts |

 It comes in two flavours: a Rust-based TUI for the terminal, and a Tauri desktop app for when youβd rather have a window with a sidebar and clickable rows.
-Both share the same local archive, so whichever you launch shows the same data.
+Both share the same local archive, so whichever you launch shows the same data, and they share the same embedded keymap so the shortcuts work the same in either place.

 The meta moment